-We were asked to allow a KPN click to run application, so we allowed this KPN tool by adding a publisher rule to the app locker policy.
+We were asked to allow a click to run KPN app, so we allowed this KPN tool by adding a publisher rule to the app locker policy.

-Of course we tested it on our test environment before we called the customer.
-On the device which really needed the KPN tool it didn’t worked.
+Of course, we tested it on our test environment before we called the customer.
+On the device which really needed the KPN tool it didn’t work at first.

 So, just like at the first issue I showed you we checked if this issue could be the same.

-Having 2 Applocker policies, fighting for the win will give you some weird behaviour.
+Having 2 Applocker policies, fighting for the win will give you some weird behavior.

 Just like the first issue we deleted the Applocker folder and synced the device.
 Within a few minutes, a new Applocker policy arrived at the device and the KPN tool worked as it should.